Azure/AKS-Landing-Zone-Accelerator/Scenarios/BlueGreen-Deployment-for-AKS/GAP/bluegreen-aks-solution-content.md

 What happen when you need to upgrade the kubernetes version in a cluster or even better when you need to change kubernetes platform components like: ingress gateway, service mesh, operators and so on, but you don't want to have impact on the workloads/applications that are running on the cluster itself?
-The answer that will make all happy from infra to apps is blue green deployment at Kubernetes infra level.
+The answer that will make everyone happy from business into infra to apps is blue green deployment at Kubernetes infra level.
 With modern principles and availability of cloud services like:
 - [IaC](https://docs.microsoft.com/en-us/devops/deliver/what-is-infrastructure-as-code)
 - [Immutable Infrastructure](https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure)